louisd13/STK-ATC/stk-code/README.md

 ### Additional control key

-To enable a more customizable game, we decided to ANOUK
+To enable a more customizable game, we decided to allocate a new key for the specific needs of our Challenger.
+The goal of this key is to give out information on whatever the Challenger believed necessary.

+To add a new key, we had to alter numerous files, so many that we could not recall exactly which ones.
+It was a real treasure hunt to find all the places we had to modify to get a new key to work.